coleifer/peewee/docs/peewee/database.rst

 Managing your Database
 ======================

-Below are outlined some of the ways to perform typical database-related tasks with peewee.
+This document describes how to perform typical database-related tasks with peewee.
 Throughout this document we will use the following example models:

 .. code-block:: python